Is AI good at "pretending to be smart"? The true intelligence of AI like ChatGPT and what the future holds

 - Deciding on drug combinations: Let's say you ask an LLM for their opinion on a new drug combination.
 If they say, "This combination increased efficacy by 30%," you might be tempted to take their word for it.
 But if they overlooked a serious side effect, or if the two drugs were never even tested together in the clinical trials, you could be in big trouble.

-- Responding to cyber attacks: Let's say a company's security officer consults LLM saying, "There was unauthorized access to the network.
-What should we do?"
-LLM may come up with a plausible countermeasure plan, but it doesn't necessarily match the company's system configuration, the latest threat information, or the rules that need to be followed.
-If you simply believe the AI's advice, it could actually lead to a dangerous situation.
+- Responding to cyber attacks:CompanySecurityLet's say a person in charge goes to LLM and says, "There was unauthorized access to the network.
+What should I do?"
+LLM may come up with a plausible solution, but it doesn't necessarily match the company's system configuration, the latest threat information, or the rules that need to be followed.
+Simply trusting the AI's advice could actually put the situation in danger.

-- Predicting future risks to the companyLet's say you ask an LLM: "What is the biggest economic risk to my company next year?"
-The LLM might be able to give you some answers based on data from past economic crises, but they don't have real-time economic trends, new legislation, or industry-specific risks.
-They don't have up-to-date information from inside your company, so their answer might be nothing more than a "good guess."
+- Predicting future risks to the company"Next year, the biggest event for our company will beEconomyLet's say you ask an LLM, "What are the global risks?"
+The LLM might be able to provide an answer based on data from past economic crises, but they don't have real-time economic trends, new laws, or industry-specific risks.
+They don't have up-to-date information from within the company, so their answer might be nothing more than a "good guess."

 Even if the LLM gives you a confident answer like this, you need to carefully judge whether it is really correct and appropriate for the situation.
 Especially in situations that involve people's lives or important company information, it can be a bit scary to rely solely on the LLM.